-How can you reinvest positive cash flow in business growth?
+How can you reinvest a positive cash flow in business growth?

 One way to expand your company is by taking your money and using the cash to further invest in your business.
 This could involve recruiting more employees, buying better equipment, or increasing marketing efforts.

 If you don’t reinvest profits back into increasing your company, it may result in slower growth.
 That may fit well with your business model, but it would be cause for concern for other businesses,